-The router does not respond correctly to a Novell SAP get server request when the server type requested was -1 (all services).
-This is not a very serious problem as very few applications use this function.
-[CSCdi04649]

-Novell broadcasts with the destination network zero were not forwarded even when a helper address was present.
+- The router does not respond correctly to a Novell SAP get server request when the server type requested was -1 (all services).
+This is not a very serious problem because very few applications use this function.
+[CSCdi04649] - Novell broadcasts with the destination network zero were not forwarded even when a helper address was present.
 Applications that depend on broadcasts to network zero being forwarded across the network will not work properly.
-[CSCdi04658]

-SAP service entires will expire every three timeout intervals.
-This produces very unstable SAP tables causing poor preformance.
+[CSCdi04658] - SAP service entries will expire every three timeout intervals.
+This produces very unstable SAP tables causing poor performance.
 This problem was introduced in 8.3(2).
-[CSCdi04720] XRemote
+[CSCdi04720]